Woodland St Rehab _ Pc Stage 24072026 (10)

 Woodland Street maintenance, Essendon

-We are delivering maintenance works on a section of Woodland Street in Essendon to repair the road surface, kerbs and gutters that have been damaged by tree roots.
+We have completed maintenance works on a section of Woodland Street in Essendon to repair the road surface, kerbs and gutters that were damaged by large tree roots.

-Our crews will soon be onsite to deliver essential work on a 375-metre stretch of Woodland Street in Essendon, between Carnarvon Road and Salmon Avenue.
+Works to repair a 375-metre stretch of Woodland Street, between Carnarvon Road and Salmon Avenue, are now complete.

-The existing road surface, kerbs and gutters have been damaged by large roots from trees planted in the centre median, creating uneven conditions for road users.
+These essential maintenance works involved a full rehabilitation to address significant damage to the road surface, as well as the kerbs and gutters, caused by large roots from trees planted in the centre median, creating uneven conditions for road users.

 This project is part of the 2025-26 road maintenance program.